lars76/bigvgan-mirror/README.md

 A mirror of BigVGAN for access via PyTorch Hub.
 There are no dependencies other than PyTorch.
 I cleaned up the original code from [NVIDIA](https://github.com/NVIDIA/BigVGAN.git).
 The weights here are for prediction.
 If you want to train BigVGAN, you also need the discriminator and have to add weight_norm to the generator.

+## Example Usage

+Below is an example demonstrating how to generate a mel spectrogram from an audio file and use BigVGAN to synthesize audio from it.

 ```python
 import torch
 import librosa